x-team/handbook/core-values.md

   Say "hello" to your team when you start working as it sets them at ease knowing you're connected and contributing.
 We don't expect you to work 9-5, but if you set expectations with your team to be available at a certain time, stay true to your word or reset expectations as soon as you can.
 Never leave your team hanging as they'd never do that to you.

 * **Sincerity and openness towards the core-team**
   Their job is to make things go smoothly, so if there is _**\*anything\***_ you feel they should know, tell them.
-Nobody has ever gotten in trouble for professionally bringing up issues so they could be solved, be it regarding the project, their X-Team experience, or something else entirely.
+Nobody has ever been in trouble for professionally bringing up issues so they could be solved, be it regarding the project, their X-Team experience, or something else entirely.

-* **Being active on slack**
+* **Being active on Slack**
   Through the vetting process, the core-team has come to trust you.
 Through your participation in your team, they will hopefully grow to trust you as well.
-But at the end of the day, we're a rather large community, and it never hurts to have more friends you can count on, so be active on slack, respond, react, and have fun with everyone!
+But at the end of the day, we're a rather large community, and it never hurts to have more friends you can count on, so be active on slack, respond, react, and have fun with everyone :\)

 ## Ownership {#ownership}